 We enhanced our geographical presence by opening new branches at seven different locations.
 Also, we opened five new manufacturing plants during the year.
 We plan to add up locations abroad for operational efficiency and greater reach.

 As you must be aware that the automobile industry suffered an all-time low this year.
-Thus, even we suffered and could not meet the expected target of increasing revenues which was targeted by 35%.
+Thus, even we suffered and could not meet the expected target of increasing revenues, which was targeted by 35%.
 However, we managed to reduce the effect of industry stress and hailed through the same.

-At the end, I would like to present my heartfelt gratitude towards the shareholders as well the employees for their continued support as well as confidence upon us.
+In the end, I would like to present my heartfelt gratitude towards the shareholders as well the employees for their continued support as well as confidence upon us.